Curriculum Provision

 - UK Safer Internet Centre: http://www.saferinternet.org.uk

 Geography: Wherever possible, Geography is taught through a creative topic.
-Every half term each class is taught a unit from the Geography National Curriculum which builds on the previous years skills and knowledge the children have learned.
+Classes are taught a unit from the Geography National Curriculum which builds on the previous years skills and knowledge the children have learned.

 Curriculum Progression Geography

 History: Wherever possible, History is taught through a creative topic.
-Every half term each class is taught a unit from the History National Curriculum which builds on the previous years skills and knowledge the children have learned.
+Classes are taught a unit from the History National Curriculum which builds on the previous years skills and knowledge the children have learned.

 End of year group expectations

 Art: Wherever possible, Art is taught through a creative topic.
-Every half term each class is taught a unit from the Art National Curriculum which builds on the previous years skills and knowledge the children have learned.
+Classes are taught a unit from the Art National Curriculum which builds on the previous years skills and knowledge the children have learned.

 Art Teaching Sequence and Expectation